On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 is a fixed toric sub-variety $\cD_{g,n}^{\tn{rel}}\subset \cD_{g,n}$ independent of the choice of $\mft\in \C^n$.
-Intuitively, in order to separate the compactified slices $\ov\cR_{g,n,\mft}$ and construct a relative compactification as in (\ref{pinbar_e}), we need to pass to a birational modification (e.g. blowup) of $\ov\cR_{g,n}$ along $\cD_{g,n}^{\tn{rel}}$.
+Intuitively, in order to separate the compactified fibers $\ov\cR_{g,n,\mft}$ and construct a relative compactification as in (\ref{pinbar_e}), we need to pass to a birational modification (e.g. blowup) of $\ov\cR_{g,n}$ along $\cD_{g,n}^{\tn{rel}}$.
 This corresponds to changing the filtration on $\tn{Sk}_{g,n}$.
 We will define an explicit modification $\wt\de_\De$ of the semi-degree $\de_\De$ which defines the desired relative compactification.
 The new degree like function $\wt\de_\De$ can not be a semi-degree because $\cD_{g,n}^{\tn{rel}}$ is not irreducible.
 We show (indirectly) that it is a sub-degree.
-This implies that the resulting relative compactification is also normal; i.e. $\ov\cR_{g,n,\mft}$ does not have nodal singularities along $\cD_{g,n}^{\tn{rel}}$.\\
+This implies that the resulting relative compactification is also normal; meaning that for instance $\ov\cR_{g,n,\mft}$ does not have nodal singularities along $\cD_{g,n}^{\tn{rel}}$.\\

 For $\mft=(t_1,\ldots,t_n)\in \C^n$, the inclusion $\iota_{\mft}\colon \cR_{g,n,\mft} \lra \cR_{g,n}$ corresponds to a projection map